-If you’re sensitive to fees or believe a conservative index approach might beat a more active approach, then Desai suggested a few passive index managers.
-You still have to decide what kind of benchmark exposures to hold, but once you’ve made your decision, you can rest assured your funds will more or less replicate your indices of choice.
+If you’re sensitive to fees or believe an approach might beat a more active approach, then you might want to consider a passive index-based mutual fund.
+You still have to decide what kind of benchmark exposures to hold, but once you’ve made your decision, your funds will more or less replicate your indexes of choice.

-An index fund typically attracts investors who aren’t looking for quite as much risk, though these funds can also be risky endeavors in a bear market.
+An index fund typically attracts investors who aren’t willing to pay the fees involved in actively managed mutual funds.
+While some feel an attempt to own “the market” is less risky than choosing stocks to include or exclude, there are still stock portfolios, meaning there are still risky endeavors in a bear market.
 The SPX fell more than 30% in one month during 2020 when the pandemic began.
 Being in an SPX index fund at that point wouldn’t have provided any protection.

 Content intended for educational/informational purposes only.
 Not investment advice, or a recommendation of any security, strategy, or account type.

 Be sure to understand all risks involved with each strategy, including commission costs, before attempting to place any trade.
 Clients must consider all relevant risk factors, including their own personal financial situations, before trading.